bredd/byu-itc-252.github.io/Extra/Lab5.md

 Here is the example from the textbook authors with regions labeled: [MemoryMountain-CSAPP](MemoryMountain-CSAPP.png){:target="_blank"}.
 And here is an example with data from my computer: [MemoryMountain-Redd](MemoryMountain-Redd.png){:target="_blank"}.

+Your memory mountain may be quite different from the examples.
+It may be influenced by the architecture if you're running on a virtual machine, on an emulator or in the cloud.
+Some people get more of a "memory plain" than a memory mountain.
+Regardless, just report on what you find.
+You may find it interesting to compare your results with your classmates.

 **WSL2 Hints**

 If you're running Linux under WSL2 (Windows Subsystem for Windows 2), you are likely to generate your data in Linux but generate your graphs in Windows.
 So, you need move files between your Windows and Linux subsystems.
 The Linux file system may be accessed from the Windows File explorer at `\\wsl$\`.
 In that file system you'll find your home directory at `\\wsl$\Ubuntu\home\username` or similar.
 Likewise, you can access your Windows file system from LSW2 at the following path: `/mnt/`.
 So, for example, your Windows home directory would be at `/mnt/c/users/username`.